belinghy/CSC467/README.txt

 Alternatively, ./compiler467 -Tn <input_file> -R <output_file> will dump the tokens scanned from the input_file into the output file.

+NOTE: To ensure that the -I tag works, we changed runInputFile to inputFile in the getOpts function, in compiler467.c, otherwise the -I tag does nothing.

 Approach:
 When specifying regular expressions, we group tokens into types such as operators and keywords for conveniences, but we scan each operator or keyword into separate tokens.
 The only tokens grouped into categories are the different types of literals and the identifiers.
 Each built-in function is also recognized as its own type of token.

 Assumptions / Limitations:
 We limit integers to the range +2097151 to -2097152 (i.e. signed 22-bit values)
 We limit variable names to 32 characters